컴퓨팅 설계

 | 5 | Web services and application logic |

-There is a relative difference in workload between the Web server and the WAS server.
-Considering these differences, we apply different correction factors depending on the system type, which is called business-use correction.
-Business purpose correction is applied differently depending on whether the calculation target is a Web server or a WAS server.
-When it is a Web server, apply a correction factor of 0.7, and when it is a WAS server, apply a correction factor of 2.
+Business use correction There is a relative difference in the workload between Web servers and WAS servers.
+Taking these differences into account, different correction values are applied depending on the system type, which is referred to as business use correction.
+The business-use adjustment is applied differently depending on whether the calculation target is a Web server or a WAS server.
+Apply a correction factor of 0.7 for Web servers and a correction factor of 2 for WAS servers.

 |---|---|